riceric22/riceric22.github.io/research.md

 title: Research
 ---

 How can we make sure that deep learning models are actually doing what we want them to do?
 I study  the foundations of robust and reliable machine learning: how to understand, debug, and guarantee the behavior of machine learning models.
-My research interests span machine learning, optimization, and robustness, in order to develop principled methods with an eye towards scalability and practicality in real-world settings.
+My research interests span machine learning, optimization, and robustness, in order to develop principled methods with an eye towards scalability and practicality in real-world settings such as cosmology and surgery.

 To achieve this goal, my work touches upon a variety of topics.
 Some examples include generative modeling, sparsity, influence functions, transformers, linear programs, overfitting, biases, and transfer learning.
 Below we summarize some of the main questions we've been looking at.